Hecke combinatorics, K{\aa}hrstr{\"o}m's conditions and Kostant's problem: Cyclic submodules of the regular Hecke module

 From the small rank computations that we have, it is very tempting to expect that, for a fixed $w\in W$, the condition

-as well implies that $w$ must be the longest element of some parabolic subgroup.
-However, we feel that small rank computations that we have so far are not really enough to formulate this expectation as a conjecture.
+implies that $w$ must be the longest element of some parabolic subgroup.
+However, we feel that {{}{}the} small rank computations that we have so far are not really enough to formulate this expectation as a conjecture.

 \rule{1.2ex}{1.2ex} } \end{remark}